bborn/barhandles/README.md

 ### Change log

+* `v0.7.0`: Add support for subexpressions, migrate to Typescript
 * `v0.4.3`: Bug fixes
 * `v0.4.1`: Add support for adding behaviour of other directives
 * `v0.4.0`: Support for `{{#if}}` and optionals.